(KHNL) Thursday was a beautful day in the islands, which translates into a great beach day.

 But when they start crying, you know something's wrong.

 "I was playing and five jellyfish stung me and stuck right here," said Jabriel Garcia.

 Lifeguards report more than 220 box jelly fish stings at Waikiki, but more than 1200 jellies washed up on shore.

 Beachgoers were told to stay out of the water, but many ignored the warning's.

 Some simply went to another beach.

-"I got stung on my arm and my leg - right here," Melissa Brophy said as she showed us her wounds.
+"I got stung on my arm and my leg - right here," Melissa Brophy showed us.